Collective worship in schools: Compliance with, and challenges to, the law on collective worship

 When the head of Ofsted announced that it would no longer inspect the provision of collective worship in 2004, he stated that 76% of secondary schools were not compliant with the law.
 An opinion poll commissioned by the BBC in 2011 indicated that 64% of parents in England say their children do not attend a daily act of worship at school, and that 60% of the general public are not in favour of the law on collective worship being enforced.

 In 2011, amendments were proposed to the law on collective worship, which would have made it optional at schools without a formal faith designation, and which would have also made it easier for pupils to opt themselves out of collective worship.
 The amendments were debated in the House of Lords, but were not adopted.

 Nigel Genders, the Church of England's Chief Education Officer stated that:

 Philosopher James K. A. Smith holds that daily collective worship imparts what an educational institution values and has an impact on human formation; because the United Kingdom's national identity and ethics "are fundamentally rooted in Christianity", there is no reason why collective worship should be discontinued.
-Elizabeth Oldfield, the director of the Theos Think Tank, has opined that scrubbing religion from the public square is far from neutral.
+Elizabeth Oldfield, the director of the Theos Think Tank (owned by the Bible Society) has opined that scrubbing religion from the public square is far from neutral.
 The Catholic Education Service teaches that:

 Groups campaigning to amend the law on Collective Worship include Humanists UK and the National Secular Society, who argue that the requirement for daily worship should be replaced by a requirement for inclusive assemblies instead.
 The National Governors Association is also seeking an end to compulsory collective worship in schools without a religious affiliation.
 In 2014 a leading education spokesperson for the Church of England, Bishop Pritchard, publicly expressed a view that the term collective worship should be re-framed as "spiritual reflection" to make it, in his eyes, "more honest, and more in tune with contemporary culture."
 The Liberal Democrats have adopted a policy to make collective worship in non-religious schools optional rather than compulsory, and a change in the law has also been called for by the Arts and Humanities Research Council.
 In 2016, the Committee on the Rights of the Child called for an end to compulsory collective worship in UK schools.

 Christian nationalists see the call by some to remove collective worship in schools as "the next step in the ongoing erosion of our Christian heritage" and state that "Christian collective worship should stay because [the UK is] a Christian nation."

 History of the law on collective worship

-The law on compulsory collective worship was first introduced by Section 25 of the 1944 Education Act.
+The law on compulsory collective worship was first introduced by Section 25 of the Education Act 1944.
 The legislation was subsequently developed by the Education Reform Act 1988, by Chapter III of the Education Act 1996, and, most recently, by the School Standards and Framework Act 1998.